Buffalo Bills vs. Washington Football Team NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - The Bills covered the spread once last season (1-1 ATS) when playing as at least 7.5-point favorites.

-- Buffalo's games went over the point total 11 out of 16 times last season.
+- Buffalo and its opponents combined to go over the point total 11 out of 16 times last season.

-- When Buffalo recorded over 20.6 points last season, it was 11-4 against the spread and 13-2 overall.
+- When Buffalo scored more than 20.6 points last season, it was 11-4 against the spread and 13-2 overall.

-- Buffalo was 11-6 against the spread and 14-3 overall when the team churned out over 304.6 yards last season.
+- Buffalo was 11-6 against the spread and 14-3 overall when the team amassed more than 304.6 yards last year.

 - The Bills turned the ball over 22 times last season, one fewer than the Football Team forced turnovers (23).